dylan-lang/zlib/documentation/source/zlib-binding.rst

 .. constant:: $z-default-compression

-   Requests a default compromise between speed and compression (currently equivalent to level 6).
+   A compromise between speed and compression (currently equivalent to level 6).

    :type: :drm:`<integer>`